 Dr. Steve Matthews, Superintendent of Schools, stated that he wanted to reinforce that in our District we are very thankful for the staff and the effort that they give each day to our students.
-He reported that he sees our maintenance staff plowing driveways and parking lots at 2:30 in the morning and he sees bus drivers get to the bus garage at 6:00 in the morning.
-Dr. Matthews said that he sees our teachers working with students after school and preparing their lessons late in the evening.
-He mentioned that every day he is very aware of and appreciative of the effort that they give to our students every day.
-Dr. Matthews reported that in this one week of the year when we honor them, he thinks is far too little and they do a tremendous job for our students and he deeply appreciates all that they give and all that they do.
+He mentioned that every day he is very aware of and appreciative of the effort that all staff give to our students every day.